 Long runs and beautiful scenery

-This ski resort is popular for its easy access from the Azumino IC on the Nagano Expressway and for its fun, medium-to-gentle slopes.
-From the slopes, you can look down on Lake Nakatsuna, Lake Aoki, and Azumino, and it is popular for its great location where you can ski with Mount Kashimayari in the background.
-It has indoor attractions that even children who can't ski can enjoy, as well as a long snow slide, and is very popular with families.
-On the other hand, it also has slopes where you can ski for long distances over the rich natural terrain, and is popular with skiers.
+This ski resort is popular for its easy access from the Azumino Interchange on the Nagano Expressway and its enjoyable gentle and moderate slopes.
+From the slopes, you can overlook Lake Nakatsuna, Lake Aoki, and Azumino, and the excellent location with Mount Kashimayari as a backdrop makes it a favorite among families.
+It also boasts indoor attractions and long snow slides that children can enjoy even if they can't ski, making it a popular choice for families.
+On the other hand, it also has long slopes that allow for extended runs through the rich natural terrain, attracting a certain level of support from serious skiers.

 https://www.kashimayari.net/snow/